Welcome to Maple Group!

 We are a mixed class predominantly Key stage 3.
 We have 6 enthusiastic and energetic boys who are encouraged to influence their curriculum wherever possible.
 We have Annie-Rose Morris, the class teacher as well as Sue Best and Joyce Emerson who are learning support assistants.
 This year we are determined to learn through trips, visits and class based learning.

-In maths the children will be learning about using mental strategies for addition and subtraction; revising column subtraction and solving 4- digit and 5-digit equations.
+In maths the children will be learning about multiplication and division focusing on metal strategies for multiples and factors; Short multiplication: 4-digit numbers & money and Short division with 3- & 4-digit numbers.
 We are also going to look into shape having a deeper understanding of 3D shapes; properties of polygons and quadrilaterals; Draw/reflect shapes on co-ordinate grids; Recognise, measure and draw angles and Angle theorems; draw angles in polygons.

-PE will alternate with cooking on a weekly basis and this will take place on Wednesdays so your child will need to bring in their kit or sportswear.
+PE will alternate with Art on a weekly basis and this will take place on Wednesdays so your child will need to bring in their kit or sportswear.

 We will send out newsletters every half term so please keep an eye out on the school website.
 Should you wish to receive a paper copy, please let the office know.
 You will also receive a curriculum grid every half term; this outlines what your child will be learning in school.